eode/plugable-btaps/README.rst

 First, install PyBluez using the appropriate link or command for your OS:

 **Windows**
-    Download and install `PyBluez for Python 2.7`_
+    Download and install `PyBluez for Python 2.7`_, or `PyBlues on Windows with Python 3.3+`_

 **Ubuntu/Debian**::

+For Python 2, there's a system package:
-    sudo apt-get install python-bluez
+    sudo apt install python-bluez

+For Python 3, install dependencies, and use pip:
+    sudo apt install libbluetooth-dev
+    sudo pip install pybluez

 **Fedora**::